thisisnabi/thisisnabi/README.md

-👋 Hi, I'm Nabi Karampour, a senior software engineer at Alibaba, Where I maintain financial-service systems based on the .NET Platform.
+👋 Hi, I'm Nabi Karampour, a senior software engineer, Where I maintain financial-service systems based on the .NET Platform.

 Beyond my role at Alibaba, I have an unwavering passion for development and am an active member of the thriving .NET community.